-Behavior before Lamination (Commit Consistency)
+Behavior before lamination (write phase):

-- open | close: A process may open/close a file multiple times. - write: A process may write to any part of a file.
+- open/close: A process may open/close a file multiple times. - write: A process may write to any part of a file.
 If two processes write to the same location concurrently (i.e., without inter-process synchronization to enforce ordering), the result is undefined. - read: A process may read bytes it has written.
-Reading other bytes is invalid without explicit synchronization operations. - rename: A process may rename a file that is not being actively modified. - truncate: A process may truncate a file.
-Truncation is a synchronizing operation. - unlink: A process may delete a file.
+Reading other bytes is invalid without explicit synchronization operations. - rename: A process may rename a file. - truncate: A process may truncate a file. - unlink: A process may delete a file.

-Behavior after Lamination (Laminated Consistency)
+Behavior after lamination (read phase):

-- open | close: A process may open/close a laminated file multiple times. - write: All writes to laminated files are invalid no file modifications are permitted. - read: A process may read any byte in the laminated file. - rename: A process may rename a laminated file. - truncate: Truncation of laminated files is invalid no file modifications are permitted. - unlink: A process may delete a laminated file.
+- open/close: A process may open/close a file multiple times. - write: All writes are invalid. - read: A process may read any byte in the file. - rename: A process may rename a file. - truncate: Truncation is invalid (considered to be a write operation). - unlink: A process may delete a file.